The Board Charter is a charter of the Board of Directors (“the Board”) of Gromutual Berhad (“the Company” or “Gmutual”).

 - timely release of announcements and disclosures to Bursa Malaysia Securities Berhad, which include quarterly financial results, material contract awarded and any other material information that may affect the investors' decision making;

 - conduct dialogues with financial analysts, if necessary, as a means of effective communication that enables the Board and Management to convey information relating to the Company's performance, corporate strategy and other matters affecting shareholders' interest;

 - conduct press conference which includes one normally held after the Annual General Meeting/ Extraordinary General Meeting, if necessary, to provide the media an opportunity to receive an update from the Board on the proceedings at the meeting and to address any queries from the media;

-- encourage full participation of shareholders at Annual General Meetings to ensure a high level of accountability and discussion of the Company's strategy and goals.
+- encourage good participation of shareholders at Annual General Meetings to ensure a high level of accountability and discussion of the Company's strategy and goals.
 The Company will also invite the external auditors to attend the Annual General Meeting and be available to answer shareholders' questions about the conduct of the audit and the preparation and content of the auditor's report;

 - shareholders can gain access to information about the Company including the summary of the Group's investor relations activities and media releases through the Company website, www.gromutual.com.